PeepalFarm/peepalfarm.github.io/markdown/about.md

 ## Who we are

-Badmash Peepal is a group of loosely knit people with one goal; doing good work.
+We are a group of loosely knit people with one goal; doing good work.
 We believe in "alleviating physical pain" as an objective net good.
 So for us, good work is helping alleviate suffering of those who can't help themselves.

-"**[Peepal Farm]( /?p=farm)**" is our home space built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.
+Our **[farm]( /?p=farm)** is the home we have built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.

 ## Current Mission